Antoniomr97/antoniomr97/README.md

 ## 🌱 Current Learning

-- **Advanced Data Engineering**: Enhancing skills in data pipelines and cloud-based data processing.
+- **Advanced Python Development**: Enhancing skills in asynchronous programming, web frameworks (Django, Flask), and microservices.
-- **Machine Learning**: Exploring machine learning algorithms and applications.
+- **Machine Learning**: Exploring machine learning algorithms and applications with Python.

 ## 👯 Looking to Collaborate On

-- Open-source web development projects
+- Open-source web development projects (especially Python-based back-end systems).
-- Data engineering and machine learning applications
+- Data engineering and machine learning applications.
-- Innovative video game development projects
+- Innovative video game development projects.

 ## 🤔 Seeking Help With

-- Advanced machine learning techniques
+- Advanced Python topics such as async programming and advanced frameworks.
-- Integration of complex data processing workflows
+- Integration of complex data processing workflows.

 ## 💬 Ask Me About

-- Full Stack development
+- Python back-end development and full stack.
-- Web scraping techniques
+- Web scraping with Python and Selenium.
-- Data engineering and processing
+- Data engineering and processing with Python.

 ## 📫 Contact